moroquin/Apuntes-Sistemas/Programacion/JS/React/React css styled components.md

 ```

-And our styled component should looks like:
+And our styled component should appear as follows:

  ```javascript
 import styledComponents from 'styled-components'